LFPH-Medcreds/medcreds-api/README.md

 *No stupid questions*

 • Not sure what someone meant?
 Need help learning to use a tool?
-Ask lots of questions and let the community support you.
+Ask lots of questions and let the community support you

 *Don’t wait for an invitation*